GBCTA Officers and Board of Directors

 Officers:

-Jon Slock, Vice President (Facebook Manager)
+Jon Slock, President and Facebook Manager

 I love the Gateway Trail because it's an amazing mix of rural, suburban, and urban.
 Especially because of the urban/suburban side of the trail, it's the most accessible DNR trail in the state.
 While I do run the Facebook page, I'm one of the few Ramsey County residents on the board, so I also take extra effort to advocate for that stretch of trail.